When parties separate they will have to decide what is in the best interests of their children.

 If an agreement cannot be reached as to what is best for the children, a referral to Family Mediation could be a reasonable way to try and help the parties resolve the issue.
 The other option is to raise court proceedings and ask the court to make an order in relation to the children.

-Expert advice should be sought from experienced family lawyer in relation to these issues.
+Expert child law advice should be sought from an experienced family lawyer in relation to these issues.

 52 Main Street, Uddingston,